robinmoisson/staticrypt/README.md

 staticrypt dir_to_encrypt/* -r -d dir_to_encrypt
 ```

-**Encrypt a file and get a shareable link containing the hashed password** - you can include your file URL or leave blank. (⚠️ you should keep your `.staticrypt.json` so the salt is the same each time you encrypt, or re-encrypting will [invalidate the link](#why-does-staticrypt-create-a-config-file)):
+**Get a shareable link containing the hashed password, that will autodecrypt the file** - you can include your file URL or leave blank. (⚠️ you should keep your `.staticrypt.json` so the salt is the same each time you encrypt, or re-encrypting will [invalidate the link](#why-does-staticrypt-create-a-config-file)):

 ```bash
 # you can also pass '--share' without specifying the URL to get the `#staticrypt_pwd=...`